-Still, Blackwork is an incredibly advantageous style for artists in terms of supplies investment, creating original designs, and practising techniques that are both intriguing and demanding.
+Still, Blackwork is an incredibly advantageous style for artists in terms of supply investment, creating original designs, and practicing techniques that are both intriguing and demanding.

 So, if you are fond of this aesthetic and feel a natural affinity for it, give it a try and unleash your creativity, as Blackwork is ideal for it.

 Interested in learning more about this style and all the techniques that distinguish it?
 We teach you everything in our NEW MasterCourse: Blackwork Tattooing with Rebollo.